 My experience with Python was of a few lines and I felt like it would be a good context to write a few more, to understand the language a little better, to learn about its requirements, ways to set up a library and write some tests to validate JSON schemas.
 A clean language with a simple package manager and clear error handling.
 Basic integrations with Flask and Django were pretty smooth.

 One thing I like about Apixu is they have multiple libraries and after freshening the Python one I was inspired to do more.
 And there was where to choose from.

 I noticed they were missing a Go library and I was missing an idea to learn new things on.
-And I just started writing the code until it got to a full package which covers all API methods with error handling, both JSON and XML formats, unit tested, versioned.
+And I just started writing the code until it got to a full package that covers all API methods with error handling, both JSON and XML formats, unit tested, versioned.

 Some important things I learned from the process are simplicity, segregation and isolation, specific errors, memory management, and creating custom marshalers.

 Check it out on Github.
 See documentation for the package and for the API.